docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 The examples that follow assume that you have Docker Machine version v0.8+ that includes Docker Engine v1.12+.
 The easiest way to get them is through [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

+!!! info
-> If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).
+	If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).
 Also, make sure that your Git client is configured to check out the code *AS-IS*.
 Otherwise, Windows might change carriage returns to the Windows format.

 Please note that *Docker Flow Proxy* is not limited to *Docker Machine*.
 We're using it as an easy way to create a cluster.